DAF201/2022_fall_school_garbage/Logic.md

 > Choose a method
 >
->>1.First try a direct method of proof
+>> 1.First try a direct method of proof
 >>
 >> 2.If this does not work, try an indirect method (e.g., try to prove the contrapositive)
 >
 > For whichever method you are trying, choose a strategy
 >> 1.First try forward reasoning.
 Start with the axioms and known theorems and construct a sequence of steps that end in the conclusion.
-Start with p and prove q, or start with ¬q and prove ¬p
+Start with p and prove q, or start with ¬ q and prove ¬ p
 >>
 >> 2.If this doesn’t work, try backward reasoning